 Outside of work, Drew enjoys traveling, cycling, and recreational sports.
 Drew remains extremely grateful for his experience in the Ingram Program, and is excited to join the alumni board after previously serving as his class representative and participating in the mentoring program.

 Nicole Delger runs Studio Delger, a branding and design firm located in Nashville alongside her husband, Tim.
 Notable clients include SOLO Cup, Dremel, and Musgrave Pencil Company.
 Her skills and expertise include marketing strategy and planning, web development and branding, social media, and copywriting.

 Nicole’s career experience includes time at the award-winning ad agency GSD&M in Austin, Rolling Stone Magazine, the crisis communications agency David House, and as a consultant for small businesses throughout the U.S.

 As an Ingram Scholar, Nicole participated in Alternative Spring Break and Vanderbilt’s Community Outreach Partnership Center (COPC).
-As an alumna, she has been helping with the Ingram mentoring program, pairing newly graduated Ingram Scholars with older scholars based on their experience and desired area of mentoring.
+As an alumni, she has been helping with the Ingram mentoring program, pairing newly graduated Ingram Scholars with older scholars based on their experience and desired area of mentoring.